zactodd/RepoIndex/README.md

 # SFI
 ## Research Work
 ### Spatial and Image Learning

 <p align="center">
   <img src="images/UC_MMS_front_view_annoated.jpg" width=400>
 </p>

-### Tree Prunning
+### UAV Tree Prunning
+One of my tasks as part of

 <p align="center">
   <img src="images/simple_uav.jpg" width=400>
   <img src="images/complex_uav.jpg" width=400>
 </p>

-The above figures show two of the obrit method that where tested.
-The left is a simple method were the UAV was given several way point on the orbit circle that were close enought togeter so that the UAV would not over turn between them.
-The secound is a more complex approach that
+The above figures show two of the orbit methods that were tested.
+The left figure shows a simpler method where the UAV was given several waypoints on the orbit circle that were close enough together so that the UAV would not overturn.
+The second is an example of one of the more complex approaches that were tested.
+The method worked by sending speed instructions base on the size on the orbit and used a [PID](https://en.wikipedia.org/wiki/PID_controller) controller to handle the accumulated error when it reaches a threshold orbit.
+The controller would stay active until the ideal orbit was maintained.
+In practice, the tree orbit was unstable enough that the controller would always be active.

 <p align="center">
   <img src="images/uav_orbit_tree.jpg" width=600>
 </p>

+The above image shows
 ## Repositories
 ### Python Repositories
 [Project Euler](https://github.com/zactodd/ProjectEuler) is a repoitory contain the the first 150 solution to the problems found on https://projecteuler.net/ using python 3.8.
 Below contains plots of lines of code (LOC), times for each of the answers.